Black Rock Mountain State Park: Hiking and camping

 There are five hiking trails through forests, alongside mountain streams and around 17 acre Black Rock Lake.
 The 2.2 mi Tennessee Rock Trail crosses Black Rock Mountain's north slope before climbing across the mountain's summit and following the Eastern Continental Divide.
-From the trail's namesake feature, Tennessee Rock, vistas can be seen that extend northward into the Great Smoky Mountains National Park, including Clingman's Dome, the highest point in Tennessee.
+From the trail's namesake feature, Tennessee Rock, vistas can be seen that extend northward into the Great Smoky Mountains National Park, including Kuwohi, the highest point in Tennessee.

 The 7.2 mi James E. Edmonds Trail is named for "Mr. Eddie" Edmonds, one of the park's earliest and longest-serving rangers.
 This rugged trail features four secluded campsites that allow backpackers with reservations to escape into the park's quiet backcountry.
 The campsites are undeveloped and offer no facilities.
 In places the Edmonds Trail weaves in and out of laurel-filled coves and follows mountain streams with small waterfalls.
 At the trail's northern end, there are 3162 ft Lookoff Mountain and views of Wolffork Valley, the source of the Little Tennessee River.

 The Ada-Hi Falls Trail is named for the Cherokee word for "forest".
 The quarter-mile trail begins near the entrance of the park's RV camping area and leads into a moist north-facing cove filled with rosebay rhododendron.
 The lower portion of the trail becomes very steep and utilizes a series of wooden steps before ending on the observation platform for Ada-hi Falls, a small cascade typical of falls found in the upper reaches of mountain coves.
 The trail is short but strenuous due to the 220 ft elevation change.

 The 0.85 mi Black Rock Lake Trail was completed in August, 2007.
 This gently rolling path encircles Black Rock Lake and features several wooden bridges that span streams, as well as trailside benches that afford scenic views of the lake.

 The park's newest trail, the Norma Campbell Cove Trail, is only 200 yards.
 It begins on the southern edge of the Eastern Continental Divide near the Marie Mellinger Center and descends into the upper reaches of a south-facing cove filled with ferns, mayapple and trillium.
 It passes huge boulders and large rock outcrops, as well as small springs that flow into Stekoa Creek, one of the principal tributaries of the federally designated "wild and scenic" Chattooga River.
 The cove and trail are named for the late Norma Campbell, a popular park naturalist, who led the decade-long effort to acquire funding for the construction of the Marie Mellinger Center, the park's primary programming and special event facility.

 The park offers a variety of camping experiences.
 It has a 44-site campground featuring water, electricity and cable TV hookups for recreational vehicles.
 There are also 12 isolated walk-in tent sites in Hickory Cove on the mountain's southeastern slope.
 On the park's westernmost ridge are ten rental cottages and Camp Tsatu-gi, a primitive pioneer campsite designed for use by organized groups.